 Kruger National Park has the largest number of mammal species of any South African safari park.
 Large prides of lion hunt the even larger herds of buffalo, wildebeest and zebra.
 The elusive leopard is often seen by tourists.
 Kruger Park has some of Africa’s biggest elephant herds, constantly on the move in search of food and water.
 Both the black and white rhino are found in large numbers within Kruger Parks borders.

 Kruger Park South Africa

 Kruger’s private and public camp-sites are abundant, but do not encroach on the landscape.
-Many are cleverly placed to blend in with the surroundings, and you only notice them once you enter the camp gates.
+Many are cleverly placed to blend in with the surroundings, only noticing them once you enter the camp gates.
 Each of Kruger’s camps offers guests something different.
-Whether it’s the Lion rich Satara and Skukuza areas, or Elephants down by the river at Lethaba, inside Kruger National Park you will feel a million miles away from the stresses of city life.
+Whether it’s the lion rich Satara and Skukuza areas, or elephants down by the river at Lethaba, inside Kruger National Park you will feel a million miles away from the stresses of city life.